ColinWine/AI_assist_photo_taking/README.md

 SQLAlchemy 2.0.31

 ## Run
+Firstly download unsplash lite dataset.

-The RAG backend used in this project is based on [MaterialSearch](https://github.com/chn-lee-yumi/MaterialSearch "MaterialSearch").
-So fistly run main.py in MaterialSerch folder to start RAG backend.
+Then run main.py in MaterialSerch folder to start RAG backend.The RAG backend used in this project is based on [MaterialSearch](https://github.com/chn-lee-yumi/MaterialSearch "MaterialSearch").
+The cached CLIP embeding for unsplash lite dataset is in the MaterialSearch folder.

-Then run demo_gradio_agent.py to start gradio webui.
+Finaly run demo_gradio_agent.py to start gradio webui.